lyleresnick/lyleresnick.github.io/_posts/2017-09-03-Solving a Complex UITableView Using VIPER.md

 The other methods provide to access the viewModel.
 They have been extracted from the original adapter.
 They do not begin with the word `event`, as they are called by the ViewController to pull data from the Presenter.
 I talk more about this below.

-**TODO:** It does seem like there should be a protocol for row access

 ### The UseCase

 As mentioned before, VIPER's UseCase actually implements the business logic - well normally.
 Subject to the SRP, I have further delegated the work to a transformer.